I hate my job.~Evander Hunter

 While we’re on the subject of what magic can do, let’s review wards.
 Wards are magically created objects that serve a single purpose.
 We have everything from shielding wards to protection wards.
 They are, in essence, a charm-piece but on a grander scale.
 They can be as small as a pebble or as big as a mountain depending on their purpose.
 For example, my home is covered with protection wards to keep unregistered people from entering without my permission.

 Wards are created using alchemy, a subset of magical ability that allows someone to build wards using chemistry, magic, and other components.
 I can’t say I fully understand it since I don’t have an aptitude for alchemy.
-We have several incredible alchemists at the guild, though, which has made the Cardinal Sun the leading guild in Washington State.
+We have several incredible alchemists at the guild, though, which has made the Cardinal Sun one of the the leading guilds in Washington State.
+(Which really pisses off the Guildmaster, who’s renown for his wards.
+But, yeah, the Sterling Moon actually has an entire lab dedicated to experimental wardsmithing.
+I’d hate to be in that building when something blows up).

 But you know what they say about power…it comes with a giant ego and a need to subjugate the opposition.